justmarkham/DAT7/project/README.md

 * Please submit a link to your repository (with slides) no later than 6pm on Monday.
 I'll be copying your slides to my computer before class begins.
 Please don't Slack your materials to me unless you are having problems with GitHub.
 * Everyone will be presenting from my computer, so your slides should be in a format that can be easily read on any computer (PDF, PowerPoint, Google Slides, IPython Notebook).
-* You will have exactly 5 minutes to present, followed by 1 minute of questions.
+* You will have exactly 6 minutes to present, followed by 1 minute of questions.
 * Tell your story in an engaging fashion.
 * Make sure your project question is crystal clear to every person in the room in the first minute.
 * It is critical that you practice delivering your presentation and time yourself.
-* If you find that your presentation is longer than 5 minutes, the solution is not to speak more quickly.
+* If you find that your presentation is longer than 6 minutes, the solution is not to speak more quickly.
 Instead, focus your presentation around the most interesting aspects of your project.

+##### Note on including your data

+If it's not practical to include your entire dataset in your GitHub repository, you should link to your data source and provide a sample of the data.
+(GitHub has a [size limit](https://help.github.com/articles/what-is-my-disk-quota/) of 100 MB per file and 1 GB per repository.)
+If your data is private, you can either include an "anonymized" version of your data or create a private GitHub repository.

 ### July 27: Draft paper due